MattBzowyckyj/Evolution-of-The-Universe/README.md

 Hello!
 My name is Matthew Bzowyckyj and I am a freshman at Kingswood OXford School in West Hartford, CT.
 During the summer of 2018, I worked as a researcher at UCONN to follow my passion in astronomy and astrophysics.
 This website compiles all that I have learned during the past three months.

-## The Evolution of Stars
+### The Evolution of Stars
+##Average
 <img align="right" src="Hertzsprung-Russel_Diagram.png">
 Stars come in all shapes and sizes.
-In the beginning of a star's life
+In the beginning, a star is usually smaller and bluer.
+The more massive a star is, the more energy it contains and the higher temperature it has.
+As stars grow older, they begin to grow in size and turn more yellow.
+The star

 ## The Evolution of Galaxies